kahu-collabs/Planning/README.md

 # Planning
 Place to plan things yo
 In here needs to be:
-1. Rules for git,
+1. Rules for git, (done)
 2. learning objectives,
 3. wireframes,
-4. user stories,
+4. user stories, (done)
 5. schema,
 6. stretches.